American Opportunity Tax Credit (AOTC): A Comprehensive Guide

 Step 4: Submit Your Tax Return

-Once you’ve completed your tax return and included Form 8863, submit your return to the IRS.
+After you file your tax return, including Form 8863, file yourtax return to the IRS.
 You will then receive your AOTC if you qualify.

 Real-Life Example: Sarah’s Story

-Sarah is a first-year college student who is attending an accredited university full-time.
-Her tuition for the year is $5,000, and she also spent $500 on books and supplies.
+Sarah is a first year college class student currently studying in an accredited university on a full time basis.
+She has to pay annual tuition of 5000 dollars and she spent another 500 dollars in purchasing books and supplies.
 Sarah’s parents are her dependents on their tax return.

-Sarah’s parents received a Form 1098-T showing that they paid $5,000 in tuition.
+The parents of Sarah were given a 1098-T form indicating that they originally paid a sum of 5,000 dollars in tuition fee.
 Based on this, they are eligible for the American Opportunity Tax Credit (AOTC), which will help reduce their tax liability.

 Common Mistakes to Avoid When Claiming the American Opportunity Tax Credit (AOTC)

 While claiming the American Opportunity Tax Credit (AOTC) is relatively simple, there are a few common mistakes that taxpayers often make.
-Avoid these pitfalls to ensure that you receive the full benefit of the credit:
+There are pitfalls to avoid to make sure you get the benefit of the credit:

 1. Not Submitting Form 8863

-Always remember to submit Form 8863 when you’re claiming the AOTC.
-Failing to include this form will result in the IRS rejecting your claim for the credit.
+Remember at all times to file the Form 8863 in cases where you are claiming the AOTC.
+Failure to attach this form will make the IRS deny you the claim of the credit.

 2. Incorrect Information on Form 1098-T